Vxrpenter/SCPToolsBot/README.md

 ---

 ## What is ScpToolsBot
-ScpTools Bot is an application to enhance your Scp Secret Laboratory server by providing quality of life features in combination with moderation and team management tools.
+ScpTools Bot is an application to enhance your Scp Secret Laboratory server by providing quality-of-life features in combination with moderation and team management tools.
 It also integrates with plugins like cedmod to build on already existing infrastructure and to utilize features they offer.

 For more information check out the [wiki](https://github.com/Vxrpenter/SCPToolsBot/wiki)

 ## What Features are included